kevinlekiller/linux_intel_display_overclocking/README.md

 ![detailed_timings](https://raw.githubusercontent.com/kevinlekiller/linux_intel_monitor_overclocking/images/detailed_timings.png)

-#####(Optional)Change the "Prefered Timings".
+#####(Optional) Change the "Prefered Timings".

 Head to the Detailed Data tab.

 If you see the "Preferred Timing Block" and it is the resolution you are using (1920x1080 for example), continue this step, otherwise, skip to the next step.

-If you change this, this will set the the default timings/resolution for the monitor.
+If you change this, this will set the the default timings/resolution for the monitor (which is not very useful, unless your distro is unable to remember the last refresh rate you used when rebooting).

 Use the settings we used in the last step.